Chrisyhjiang/visa-assessor/README.md

 ## Features

-- Analyzes CVs in PDF, DOCX, or TXT format
+- Analyzes CVs in TXT format main, but also DOCX and PDF (untested)
 - Evaluates against all 8 O-1A criteria:
   - Awards
   - Membership